diehlpk/AnalyticStiffnessPython/README.md

-# Quasistatic Fracture using Nonliner-Nonlocal Elastostatics with an Analytic Tangent Stiffness Matrix
+# Quasistatic Fracture using Nonliner-Nonlocal Elastostatics with an Explicit Tangent Stiffness Matrix

 ## Dependencies